kubernetes-sigs/blob-csi-driver/docs/csi-debug.md

 ```
 > The trace file follows the naming convention `<mount_path>.<pid>.trace`.
 Share this file for further investigation.

- - If the issue persists, enable debug logging by setting `--log-level=LOG_DEBUG` in the StorageClass `mountOptions`, reproduce the issue, and share the Blobfuse debug level logs:
+ - If the issue persists, enable debug logging by setting `--log-level=LOG_DEBUG` in the `mountOptions` of Persistent Volume, reproduce the issue, and share the Blobfuse debug level logs:
 ```yaml
 mountOptions:
   - --log-level=LOG_DEBUG